AmbireTech/adex-protocol/targetingAndBidding.md

 The targeting is **set on a campaign level** (unlike the previous system, which was on ad unit level).
 The reason is that this is the common behavior on most networks, is more intuitive, easier to implement, and we can still refine targeting based on the ad unit itself thanks to the rule system.

 Since it also allows targeting to affect the offered impression price, it also changes the way the bidding system works.
-Unlike the previous system, there's no "targeting score", but a higher price may be offered through targeting rules. **This means the bidding algorithm is simply to apply all targeting rules, and show the ad that pays highest for the impression.**
+Unlike the previous system, there's no "targeting score", but a higher price may be offered through targeting rules. **This means the bidding algorithm is simply to apply all targeting rules, and show the ad that pays highest for the impression (first price auction).**

 **This rule-based system is sufficiently flexible to comprehensively describe what audience should be matched and how it should be priced, therefore eliminating the need for implementing various features separately.**